Zenlua/Overlayfs/README.md

 + Report: [Telegram](https://t.me/toolmod)

-+ Use magisk to flash the module, can use any root manager not just magisk
++ Flash Magisk, KSU, or a similar app to use.

-+ This should be used when you are using erof partitions
++ If you are using erof partitions, you should use this module.

 #### Partition list